PokorintaLaboratory/Pokorinta-NT_KYOTO_2025/README.md

 This repository contains the program for All-in Cajon "Pokorinta" exhibited at NT Kyoto 2025.

 **All-in Cajon "Pokorinta" is an automatic rhythm machine shaped like a cajon.**
 Inside the box are instruments such as tambourines and cymbals.
 Despite its compact body, it can produce a variety of sounds like a drum set.
 Seven electronically controlled solenoids rhythmically strike these instruments to create pleasant rhythms.
-Both the instruments and the control system are integrated into a single enclosure, which is why it is called "All-in Cajon."
+Both the instruments and the control system are integrated into a single enclosure, so we decided to call it "All-in Cajon."

 **Features:**
 - Pressing the button on the main unit starts the performance.